|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 9, 1941 attempted to take off from Del Monte Airfield piloted by Lt.
 Welden H. Smith on a flight bound for Clark Field to stage for a bombing mission, but developed a hydraulic leak and was repaired, flying separately afterwards.
 Later that day, these bomber were transfered to San Marcelino Airfield.

-On December 10, 1941 one of six B-17s that took off San Marcelino Airfield at 6:00am piloted by Donald M. Keiser armed with 200 pound demolition bombs on a mission to bomb Japanese shipping off Vigan.
-Returned to Clark Field at 7:30am, only three of the bombers were able to land while the other three including this aircraft remained airborne, fearing a Japanese air raid that would catch them on the ground.
+On December 10, 1941 took off San Marcelino Airfield at 6:00am piloted by Donald M. Keiser armed with 200 pound demolition bombs as one of six B-17s on a mission to bomb Japanese shipping off Vigan.
+Afterwards, the formation returned to Clark Field at 7:30am with three of the bombers able to land while the other three remained airborne, fearing a Japanese air raid might catch them all on the ground.

 On December 25, 1941 at 4:30am attempted to take off from Del Monte Airfield piloted by Lt.
 Welden H. Smith armed with seven 300 pound bombs on a spontaneous mission to attack Davao.
 During take off, this bomber blew one of the main tires and the crew attempted to repair the B-17 to participate in the mission.
 One of the crew was sent to the end of the runway and instructed to fire three shots if a Japanese air raid was inbound.
 Only one jack was available for the repair, to so the crew dug a hole under the flat tire to replace it.
 Meanwhile, the crew member at the end of the runway heard approaching aircraft and fired one shot, then his pistol jammed.
 Hearing the warning, the crew took cover while a lone Zero made a strafing run on B-17, hitting the bomb bay fuel tank.
 Afterwards, the crew repaired the damage and pushed the bomber out of the hole dug so it could take off at 10:30am and proceeded alone to the target.
 Over Davao Gulf, this B-17 bombed four ships then outran enemy fighters and landed at Batchelor Field at Darwin.